apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    This directive enables operating system specific optimizations for a listening socket. ``defer_accept`` holds a call to ``accept(2)`` back until data has arrived.
 In Linux' special case this is up to a maximum of 45 seconds.
    On FreeBSD, ``accf_data`` module needs to be loaded.
+   Note: If MPTCP is enabled, TCP_DEFER_ACCEPT is only supported on Linux kernels 5.19+.

 .. ts:cv:: CONFIG proxy.config.net.listen_backlog INT -1
    :reloadable: